 These 14 Photos of New Jersey In The 1960s Are Mesmerizing

-The 1960s were a tumultuous time in New Jersey’s history.
+Just like the rest of the country, 1960s New Jersey faced its fair share of problems.
+This decade was a very tumultuous time in New Jersey’s history, as you’ll see in some fo the photos below.
 On March 6, 1962, a savage snowstorm hit the state – hundreds of residents were evacuated from the shore area.
 On August 2, 1964, New Jersey experienced its first race riot, in Jersey City.
 In the following weeks, similar riots occurred in Paterson and Elizabeth; dozens were injured and hundreds were arrested.
 From June 23 to June 25, 1967, President Johnson met with Soviet premier Alexei Kosygin in Glassboro, New Jersey.
 In the midst of the Cold War, the Glassboro Summit Conference helped improve relations between the U.S. and the Soviet Union, though no specific agreements were reached.
 Just weeks later, New Jersey’s worst race riots broke out in Newark.

 Of course, there was creation, innovation and plenty of fun amidst the chaos.
 In 1961, the first enclosed shopping mall on the East Coast opened in Cherry Hill.
 In 1963, snowboarding pioneer Tom Sims of Haddonfield created the “ski board,” an early version of the snowboard.
 In 1965, Mildred Barry Hughes was first woman elected to the New Jersey Senate.
 In 1969, the New Jersey lottery got its start and New Jersey native Buzz Aldrin (from Glen Ridge) landed on the moon with Neil Armstrong.
 Life isn’t all about the big events though, sometimes it’s about the little moments.
 The following shots capture everyday life in New Jersey in the 1960s.

 Do you recognize any of these places?
-Share your memories of 1960s New Jersey in the comments, and be sure to submit your New Jersey photos (both new and old!) to our Facebook Page, or email me at [email protected]
+Share your memories of 1960s New Jersey in the comments, and be sure to submit your New Jersey photos (both new and old!) to the Only In New Jersey Facebook Page.